eclipse-xpanse/xpanse-website/docs/runtime.md

 1. If using local terraform module, the `Xpanse Runtime` host must have `Terraform CLI` installed.

-2. If using remote terraform-boot service, a remote `Terrafom-boot` service must be deployed/started.More details about Terraform-boot project can be found [here](https://github.com/eclipse-xpanse/terraform-boot/blob/main/README.md).
+2. If using remote terraform-boot service, a remote `Terrafom-boot` service must be deployed/started.More details about the Terraform-boot project can be found [here](https://github.com/eclipse-xpanse/terraform-boot/blob/main/README.md).

 3. Fully configured Zitadel instance.